isaec/generate-combinations/README.md

   - in the explosive example, it needs to return every combination of every some combination

 Usually, you will want to use `one` or `optional` instead of `some` to limit the number of combinations - `some` will produce combinations you are not interested in testing.

+## Contributing

+Contributions welcome.
+If a new general purpose `Combination` is needed, please open an issue or pull request.
+Permutations were intentionally left out of this library to avoid combinatorial explosion - they are so rarely intentional.

+If you can break the typing of `generate` please open an issue with code example.

+MIT License.